 A 3kw solar electric system was installed at the Ojibwe School Pow Wow grounds.

-Shannon Judd (City staff) | shannonjudd@fdlrez.com | 218-878-7123
+Shannon Judd (City Staff) | shannonjudd@fdlrez.com | 218-878-7123

 Report installed private sector-owned renewable energy/energy efficient generation capacity with at least one of the following attributes:

-- Action 6:Shannon Judd (City staff) | shannonjudd@fdlrez.com | 218-878-7123
+- Action 6:Shannon Judd (City Staff) | shannonjudd@fdlrez.com | 218-878-7123

 Local Food {BP no.27}

-Incorporate working landscapes - agriculture and forestry - into the city by adopting an ordinance for one or more of the following:
+Protect working landscapes - agriculture and forestry - by adopting an ordinance or incentivizing one or more of the following:

-- Action 1:Shannon Judd (City staff) | shannonjudd@fdlrez.com | 218-878-7123
+- Action 1:Shannon Judd (City Staff) | shannonjudd@fdlrez.com | 218-878-7123

-Facilitate creation of home/community gardens, chicken & bee keeping, and incorporation of food growing areas/access in multifamily residential developments.
+Facilitate creation of home/community gardens, chicken & bee keeping, and incorporation of food growing areas/access in multifamily and residential developments.

 - Action 2:Ashi-niswi Giizisoog, 13 Moons Program, connects Fond du Lac Band members and surrounding community members to natural resources by increasing awareness of and knowledge about traditional and other resources; to social knowledge networks by providing new opportunities for social interaction and education in the context of traditional and other natural resources; and to Ojibwe culture by highlighting and honoring the importance of natural resources in the traditional and contemporary Ojibwe lives and livelihoods and the skills that will allow these lives and livelihood strategies to endure.